 It’s important you understand this concept to capture how your investment will perform.

-Companies have board of directors that help the executives put plans together on how to be profitable and grow the business.
+Companies have a board of directors that helps the executives put plans together on how to be profitable and grow the business.
 Nearly all their time is spent on the first point below, as the other two points tend to be conclusions to the first topic.

 However, it’s rare in the early business cycles to pay dividends and do share buyback.
 You should try to be familiar with the business cycle of your holdings.

 - Start-up: A new launching new products or services.
 Rarely do they trade on the stock market.
 Still proving themselves ahead of an IPO.